Medically reviewed by Drugs.com. Last updated on Jan 5, 2023.

 Ankle arthroscopy is a procedure to look inside your ankle joint.
-An arthroscope is a flexible tube with a light and camera on the end.
+Your healthcare provider will use an arthroscope (tube with a light and camera on the end) to see the joint.
 An arthroscopy can be used to remove, repair, or rebuild part of your ankle.

 - You have a fever.